Dumbill History, Family Crest & Coats of Arms

 Early Notables of the Dumbill family (pre 1700)

-More information is included under the topic Early Dumbill Notables in all our PDF Extended History products and printed products wherever possible.
+Another 54 words (4 lines of text) are included under the topic Early Dumbill Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Dumbill family to Ireland